-13.1.e Vegetation Management
+13.6 Vegetation Management

-(i) Forest management.
+13.6.a Forest management.
 Grantor may plant native species of trees or shrubs within the Protected Property, as well as undertake forest management practices designed to address forest health, forest fire prevention, or to enhance or restore native wildlife habitat, including thinning or pruning of existing trees, provided that any cut trees are not removed from the Protected Property for commercial purposes.
-Prior to such forest management activities within the Habitat Conservation Zone, Grantor shall submit to Grantee, for Prior Written Approval pursuant to Section 14, Notice
+Prior to such forest management activities, Grantor shall submit to Grantee a forest management plan that describes the management objectives of the plan and the specific practices proposed, for Prior Written Approval Required Before Certain Uses and Activities.

-- or Prior Written Approval Required Before Certain Uses and Activities, a forest management plan that describes the management objectives of the plan and the specific practices proposed. - (ii) Noxious weeds and introduced species.
-Grantor may remove noxious, invasive and introduced non-native plant species from the Protected Property. - (iii) Firewood.
-Grantor may cut or collect a reasonable quantity of firewood for personal residential use on the Protected Property. - (iv) Hazard trees.
-Trees or other vegetation that pose a threat to property, public health, the safety of neighbors, the general public, or users of the Protected Property, may be trimmed, pruned, topped, or removed.
+- 13.6.b Noxious weeds and introduced species.
+Grantor may remove noxious, invasive and introduced non-native plant species from the Protected Property. - health, the safety of neighbors, the general public, or users of the Protected Property, may be trimmed, pruned, topped, or removed.
 Except in the case of emergencies, such hazard tree management shall be subject to Prior Written Approval pursuant to Section 14, Notice or Prior Written Approval Required Before Certain Uses and Activities.
-A certified arborist shall arbitrate any disagreement regarding the identification of hazardous or diseased trees. - (v) Mowing.
-Grantor may mow existing open areas of grass.
-Mowing shall not modify, damage or destroy native shrubs and trees, nor create additional open meadow areas, unless conducted under the provisions of section 13.1.b: habitat restoration and enhancement. - 13.1.f Roads: Grantor may use, maintain, repair, and reconstruct roads existing on the Protected Property as of the Effective Date of the Conservation Easement as described in the Baseline Documentation, including the bridge across Cayou Creek.
-Any relocation of the existing bridge and/or private roads within the Habitat Conservation Zone shall be subject to Prior Written Approval pursuant to Section 14, Notice or Prior Written Approval Required Before Certain Uses and Activities.
+A certified arborist shall arbitrate any disagreement regarding the identification of hazardous or diseased trees. - 13.6.d Prairie Maintenance / Mowing.
+Grantor may mow the existing open prairie area, the location and extent of which as shown in the Baseline Report, for the purpose of maintaining the prairie habitat and/or controlling invasive weeds.
+Mowing shall not modify, damage or destroy native shrubs and trees, nor create additional open meadow areas, nor occur between approximately May 1st and August 10th of each year (for the purpose of protecting ground-nesting birds), nor other dates as indicated by the presence of nesting birds, unless conducted under the provisions and procedures of section 13.4: Habitat Restoration and Enhancement.